chunix64/github-action-ssh/README.md

 - Support macOS and Windows SSH
 - Add more documentation
 - Open all common ports by default
+- Finish the WebUI dashboard
-- A web dashboard UI with settings
+- Reponsive the WebUI dashboard properly

 ## 🔗 External Sources